7. Database access

 End If 'if

-' retrieve the parameter
+' parameter is retrieved

 Dim dsnArticles As String = args(0)

-' database connection string
+' base connection chain

 Dim connectString As String = "DSN=" + dsnArticles + ";"

-' preparing the database connection
+' preparing the connection to the comic

 Dim articlesConn As OdbcConnection = Nothing